 Why Study English?

-...to develop your communication skills
+...to develop your analytical and communication skills

 ...to increase your employment opportunities

 Major corporations hire BA graduates because of their ability to communicate well, to organize effectively, and to deal successfully with personnel.
 Degrees with strong English components also prepare students for jobs in software design and development, the media, education, publishing, and public service.
 As well, an English degree provides a superb background for advanced study in education and MBA programmes, as well as in graduate, journalism, and law schools.

 ...to cultivate your interest in the fine arts

 At UNB, a Creative Minor can be taken in three areas: creative writing, theatre, and film/video.
 The English Department is the home of creative writing and theatre on the UNB campus and a key participant in the interdepartmental Film Studies Minor.
 The Department offers academic courses, workshops, studio study, and extracurricular activity in all three areas, allowing you to explore such interests while earning academic credit and developing professional skills.